 Morning: Head to class at one of our campuses in the Trastevere neighborhood, with small class sizes and international faculty.

-Afternoon: Grab pizza or panino (sandwich) with classmates at JCU's Tiber Café (our cafeteria), then study in the Frohring Library to collaborate with peers.
+Afternoon: Grab a pizza or a panino (sandwich) with classmates at JCU's Tiber Café (our cafeteria), then study in the Frohring Library to collaborate with peers.

 Evening: Join a JCU-led cultural activity, attend a guest lecture, explore local neighborhoods like Testaccio and Monti, or grab a gelato and catch a sunset from the Gianicolo hill.

 Another benefit of summer at JCU?
 Having the advantage of Rome's central location within Europe, making short weekend trips very accessible.
-Our Student Affairs Team In July, many students choose to explore:
+In the summer, many students choose to explore:

-Studying abroad at JCU during July isn’t just about checking off credits—it’s about becoming part of an international learning community in one of the world’s greatest cities.
+Studying abroad at JCU during summer isn’t just about checking off credits—it’s about becoming part of an international learning community in one of the world’s greatest cities.
 JCU offers:

 Whether you’re a visiting study abroad student or a degree-seeking undergraduate, JCU provides a transformative educational experience - in and out of the classroom.